thetaris/testup-ai-driver/README.md

    pip install -r requirements.txt
    ```

+3. Make sure you have ChromeDriver installed and added to your system's PATH.
+Instructions for installing ChromeDriver can be found at [ChromeDriver - WebDriver for Chrome](https://sites.google.com/a/chromium.org/chromedriver/).

 The following software packages are required, as listed in `requirements.txt`:

 - `selenium`: For automating web browser interaction.